michalroots/michalroots.github.io/_pages/experience-design-consulting.md

 ## My Offer:
 - I'm here to help you design a totally magickal event
--  In-Real-Life is my Ikigai superpower, but I created some powerful online experiences as well.
+-  In-Real-Life is my Ikigai superpower, online if fun too, but slightly out of the centre of the venn diagram
 - €100 / session (~1.5h, prep time included in the price).
-Token payments possible.

 💌 michalroots@protonmail.com <br>